Long season tests Miami Marlins rookies Chisholm, Rogers

 When it ends, the Marlins are optimistic Rogers and Chisholm will still rank with MLB’s best rookies, and provide a foundation for the franchise as CEO Derek Jeter tries to build a perennial contender.

 With a record of 6-2, Rogers ranks among the major league leaders in victories, and also in ERA (1.75) and strikeouts (70).
-Chisholm is batting .275 with an .817 OPS, five homers and eight stolen bases despite missing more than two weeks because of a hamstring injury.
+Chisholm is batting .286 with an .836 OPS, five homers and nine stolen bases despite missing more than two weeks because of a hamstring injury.
+Chisholm left Tuesday’s 2-0 loss to the Phillies in the ninth inning with a mild right ankle sprain suffered while running the bases.

 The two 23-year-olds have different approaches – Rogers tries to keep his emotions under wraps, while Chisholm plays with a flair to match his blue hair.